Nagma's Film Career

 Nagma has also worked in other regional movies.
 Some of her notable movies include, "Panditji Batai Na Byah Kab Hoi" which was her first Bhojpuri film, "Pariraam" which was her first Bengali movie.
 In 2006, she made her Punjabi film debut, starring alongside Raj Babbar in Ek Jind Ek Jaan.

 She won a Best Actress award at the 2005 Bhojpuri Film Awards for her performance in Dulha Milal Dildar.

 Nagma in Politics

-An ardent supporter of India's Congress Party, Nagma was recommended for the Rajya Sabha seat in Andhra Pradesh during the elections in, April 2004.
-Earlier in the same month she formally became a member of the Congress Party in Hyderabad
+An ardent supporter of India's Congress Party, Nagma was recommended for the Rajya Sabha seat in Andhra Pradesh in the year 2007.
+She had also been the star campaigner for the Indian National Congress in Andhra Pradesh during the elections in, April 2004.
+Earlier in the same month she formally became a member of the Congress Party in Hyderabad.

 Besides being an acclaimed movie star, Nagma has also has an exclusive boutique in 2003 on Bandra's Hill Road called 'Nagma's'.
 In her free time, she enjoys teaching on subjects of spirituality and humanity, as well as swimming, horse riding and badminton.